fluencelabs/nox/node/README.md

 docker-compose -f single-master.yml up -dV
 ```

-`single-master.yml` runs one Swarm container and one master node container with solver ports 25000-25003.
+`single-master.yml` runs one Swarm container and one master node container with worker ports 25000-25003.

-## How to run solvers
+## How to run workers

 After having run master node, you need to upload and publish your WASM code to Swarm.
 In this example we will use `llamadb` that can be built by
 ```bash